UKCloud/documentation/articles/azure/azs-sco.md

 > [!TIP]
 > To qualify for the higher service level, we advise that you use on-platform tools, like availability sets, that ensure your VMs are provisioned to different hardware in the zone.
+>
+> We highly recommend that you consider duplicating your workloads across two separate Azure Stack Hub regions for higher availability.

 ### Azure Stack Hub service background